adaptyteam/adapty-docs/versioned_docs/version-3.0/refunds.md

 How you collect user consent for data sharing is up to you, but Apple requires valid user consent before sharing any personal data with them.
 Apple recommends using an **opt-in approach**, which involves in-app prompts that explain how data will be used and require explicit user action to provide consent.
 If a user ignores or denies the prompt, they are not considered to have consented.
 For more details, refer to Apple’s [guidelines](https://developer.apple.com/documentation/appstoreserverapi/send_consumption_information#3921151).

 If explicit consent isn’t practical for your app, you can consider an **opt-out approach**.
 This involves including a data-sharing clause in your Terms of Service, explaining that users agree to data sharing by accepting the terms.
 Be sure to clearly outline how users can revoke their consent.
-For more details, see [Apple’s App Privacy Details](https://developer.apple.com/app-store/app-privacy-details/).

 Below is an example clause for the opt-out approach, including the types of data you might share.
 This is only a sample to guide you in crafting your own text.
 You are responsible for ensuring your final version complies with all applicable laws and Apple’s requirements.